 A cancellation survey can appear in many forms, but the most basic one would be one where you swap out the “cancel subscription” button with a question and a series of responses.
 It can look something like this:

 This isn’t necessarily a customer feedback survey.
-But if the user selects, “Delete your account but leave us feedback”, then I like to trigger a survey asking for additional comments or feedback.
+But if the user selects, “Delete your account but leave us feedback”, then we like to trigger a survey asking for additional comments or feedback.

 The survey that I do send is a survey that starts with an open ended question related to the cancellation.
 It should look something like this.

-I use this to gather all the data from our canceled users.
-Then I determine what I can do on my end to improve my product and create a better experience for our future customers.
+We use this to gather all the data from our canceled users.
+Then we determine what we can do on our end to improve the product and create a better experience for our future customers.
 Ongoing customer communication is a great way to bring back canceled customers.
-I also like to send a survey out 30-60 days after the user cancel to update them with our latest features and updates to see if they might want to revisit our app again.
+We also like to send a survey out 30-60 days after the user cancel to update them with our latest features and updates to see if they might want to revisit our app again.
 This tends to work quite well for our churned users.

 Building feedback loops into your products benefit everyone.
 It shows customers that the company actually cares about its products, services and the people using it.
 It helps you improve your business.
 And it rewards future customers due to the improvements you made.